Hahdin/doctrine-laravel/README.md

         return $user;
     }
 ```

-Then in the ResetPasswordController override the resetPassword function by adding this function to the controller:
+Then in the `ResetPasswordController.php` override the resetPassword function by adding this function to the controller:

 ```php
 # ResetPasswordController.php